mouseless-eth/Speedrun-Ethernaut-In-Foundry/12_Privacy/README.md

 0x000000000000000000000000000000000000000000000000000000006273be09
 ```

 we know that storage slot 1 represents the variable `ID`.
-This means that the data we see is the hex representation of the block's Unix timestap (time since epoch)

 ```solidity
 uint256 public ID = block.timestamp;
 ```

-as mentioned before, `ID` takes up the whole storage slot as it is a `uint256` which requires 32 bytes (evm word size)
+this means that the data we see is the hex representation of the block's unix timestamp

 ##### 3. inspecting storage slot 2
 ```console